Ujah2023/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep -iA 3 "root" /etc/passwd displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
+grep -v "bin" /etc/passwd displays all the lines in the file /etc/passwd that do not contain the pattern “bin”